Kiln Dry in the Woodworking Industry.

 Dehumidifier kiln dry.

-It is a low temperature kiln dry, but capable to dry the wood to the
+It is a low-temperature kiln dry, but capable to dry the wood to the

 maximum level.
-Dehumidifier kiln dry is able to dry the wood to the moisture
+Dehumidifier kiln dry is able to dry the wood to the moisture content of around 5%.
+It operates at relatively low temperatures, around 160°F,

 and small heat energy is used.
 The drying process will run slower compared with

 the kiln dry with high temperatures.
-The dehumidifier kiln dry is using the water condensation (the same principle with the
+The dehumidifier kiln dry is using water condensation (the same principle with the

 explanation can be viewed in this diagram below: